IbraEnergy/NeomFlex/README.md

 ## Documentation

 Additional guidance, design decisions, and experiment notes can be added to the `docs/` directory.
-Start with `docs/architecture.md` to capture high-level ideas.
+Start with `docs/architecture.md` to capture high-level ideas, and consult `docs/file_guide.md` for a quick reference to where the refactored modules and scripts live inside the repository.

 ## License